 When you request a copy of your credit report, you’ll see your financial history listed out over several pages (or more or less, depending on how much history you actually have).
 However, you won’t get your actual credit score when you order your report.

-Lenders look at both pieces of information to determine your loan offer, so it’s important to know where you stand in terms of both your credit report and credit score.
+Lenders look at both pieces of information to determine your loan offer, so it’s essential to know where you stand in terms of both your credit report and credit score.
 So how can you get your score?

 Lots of websites offer free scores, although they are known as educational credit scores, or even “FAKOs,” because they’re not your actual FICO score.
 When it comes time to apply for a loan, you might be surprised to see a wide discrepancy between your free educational score and your FICO score.